Finding Peace Within Group

 The fee is based on a sliding scale and there is a no-fee option for low income mothers.

 Call our Parent Support & Resource Hotline at 1-800-829-3777 to register and for payment information.
-Intakes will start in January 2019, so call to sign up now.
+Intakes will start in Summer 2019, so call to sign up now.

 Family Paths’ Finding Peace Within group is the recipient of the Alameda County Mental Health Advisory Board’s 2018 Community Service Award in the Promising Innovative Program category.
 Longtime clinicians, Amy Attiyeh, MFT (left), and Phyllis Lorenz, MFT, co-founders and facilitators of Finding Peace Within, have led this group for over a decade and served more than 200 women who are committed to getting the skills they need to heal and thrive.